xiaoboelse/XiaoBo-Unified-Cosmic-Mechanics-Evolution-Theory/README.md

 The complete framework comprehensively reconciles classical mechanics, relativity, and quantum mechanics.
 It reconstructs the basic logic of the entire physical system, including:
-- The normalized origins of mass, energy, force, and momentum
+- The normalized origins of mass, energy, force, momentum, and the nature of spacetime
 - The wave-particle duality problem
 - The origin of gravity
 - The dark matter problem
 - The dark energy problem
 - The Hubble tension
 - The measurement problem in quantum mechanics
-- And other core foundational issues
+- And other core issues — all with complete mathematical verification

 All contents include complete mathematical verification, numerical simulation validation, and observational consistency checks.